spoorsny/php-south-african-id/README.md

 $idNumber1 = new SouthAfricanId('4608162219097');
 $idNumber2 = new SouthAfricanId($idNumber1);
 ```

+> [!NOTE] The value object always formats the identity number with a single
+> space between the date segment and the gender segment, and a single space
+> between the gender segment and the citizenship segment.

 It can be used with the `strval()` function and `echo` statement.